 This article breaks down everything you need to know about bot traffic and the best solution to detect and block IVT for good.

 Not all bots are designed to inflate traffic and with the intention to defraud marketers.
 As we live in an automated environment, some bots exist to perform specific and repetitive tasks that would be impossible or difficult for humans to execute with high speed.
 This includes tasks such as harvesting content, scraping data, capture analytics, etc.

 Distinguishing good bots vs. bad bots does require a bit of a discerning eye, but it can be done if you have the right information.

 These are the most dangerous bots.
 Imposter bots mask themselves as legitimate visitors.
-They have a much more malicious intent than just generating a false click count as their purpose is to bypass online security measures.
-They’re often the culprit behind a distributed denial of service (DDoS) attacks.
+They have much more malicious intent than just generating a false click count as their purpose is to bypass online security measures.
+They’re often the culprit behind distributed denial of service (DDoS) attacks.
 They may also inject spyware onto your site, or appear to be a fake search engine, among other things.

 Click bots are the kind that fraudulently clicks on ads, causing website analytics to be skewed.
 If your analytics data show incorrect metrics, you may be making wrong marketing decisions.
 This malicious bot is especially harmful to marketers who are using pay-per-click campaigns.
 The clicks generated by these bots add up to wasted dollars on fake visits that didn’t even come from humans, let alone their audience.